 List segmentation is a powerful tool used to group your contacts into different segments based on a particular similarity, such as demographics, industry, pageviews, or psychographics.
 If your company chooses not to segment its lists, you run the risk of sending irrelevant content to all of your contacts.
 If your contacts repeatedly see content that isn’t relatable, you may lose a lead.

 Increase your chances of converting leads to customers by implementing list segmentation before you push out content.
-Your contacts will find your information much more engaging, and you can increase email click-through rates by 16%.
+Your contacts will find your information much more engaging, and you can increase email click-through rates by 16 percent.

 Separating Commercial Real Estate Marketers and Sales Teams